NirbanPal/E-Commerce/README.md

 3. Put your django secret key in the settings.py SECRET_KEY section.

 5. After creating an account in Razorpay.
 Generate a razorpay key and secretid(Here we are using the razorpay api for tesing purpose.
 You also can use paid api).
-Use that key and secret id in the settings.py file as mentiond.
+Use that key and secret id in the settings.py and checkout.html(under templete folder) file as mentiond.
 Go through the documentation of razor pay for better understanding.

 6. Create virtual environment->